JeffreyZksun/vagrant_docker/ubuntu_docker_env/teamcity/readme.md

 Introduction
 ====
-This is a tutorial to setup teamcity CI systeam to build the nodejs app.
+This is a tutorial to setup teamcity CI system to build the nodejs app.
+Run the server on a machine with memory greater than 2G.

 Setup teamcity server